-I note that there are significant differences between the breaches of COBS 2.1.1R alleged by Mr Adams and the issues in Mr M's complaint.
-The breaches were summarised in paragraph 120 of the Court of Appeal judgment.
+In my view there are significant differences between the breaches of COBS 2.1.1R alleged by Mr Adams (summarised in paragraph 120 of the Court of Appeal judgment) and the issues in Mr E's complaint.
 In particular, HHJ Dight considered the contractual relationship between the parties in the context of Mr Adams' pleaded breaches of COBS 2.1.1R that happened after the contract was entered into.
 And he wasn't asked to consider the question of due diligence before Options SIPP agreed to accept the store pods investment into its SIPP.

-And in Mr M's complaint, amongst other things, I'm considering whether L&C ought to have identified that the introductions from 1 Stop involved a significant risk of consumer detriment and, if so, whether it ought to have ceased accepting introductions from 1 Stop before entering into a contract with Mr M.
+Furthermore, in Mr E's complaint, amongst other things, I'm considering whether L&C ought to have identified that the introductions from 1 Stop involved a significant risk of consumer detriment and, if so, whether it ought to have ceased accepting introductions from 1 Stop before entering into a contract with Mr E.

-The facts of Mr Adams' and Mr M's cases are also different.
-I make that point to highlight that there are factual differences between Adams v Options SIPP and Mr M's case.
-And I need to construe the duties L&C owed to Mr M under COBS 2.1.1R in light of the specific facts of Mr M's case.
+The facts of Mr Adams' and Mr E's cases are also different.
+I make that point to highlight that there are factual differences between Adams v Options SIPP and Mr E's case.
+And I need to construe the duties L&C owed to Mr E under COBS 2.1.1R in light of the specific facts of Mr E's case.

-So I've considered COBS 2.1.1R - alongside the remainder of the relevant considerations, and within the factual context of Mr M's case, including L&C's role in the transaction.
+So, I've considered COBS 2.1.1R - alongside the remainder of the relevant considerations, and within the factual context of Mr E's case, including L&C's role in the transaction.

 However, I think it's important to emphasise that I must determine this complaint by reference to what is, in my opinion, fair and reasonable in all the circumstances of the case.
-And, in doing that, I'm required to take into account relevant considerations which include: law and regulations; regulators' rules, guidance and standards; codes of practice; and, where appropriate, what I consider to have been good industry practice at the relevant time.
+And, in doing that, I'm required to take into account relevant considerations which include: law and regulations; regulator's rules, guidance and standards; codes of practice; and, where appropriate, what I consider to have been good industry practice at the relevant time.
 This is a clear and relevant point of difference between this complaint and the judgments in Adams v Options SIPP.
 That was a legal claim which was defined by the formal pleadings in Mr Adams' statement of case.

-I also want to emphasise that I don't say that L&C was under any obligation to advise Mr M on the SIPP and/or the underlying investments.
-Refusing to accept an application isn't the same thing as advising Mr M on the merits of the SIPP and/or the underlying investments.
+I also want to emphasise that I don't say that L&C was under any obligation to advise Mr E on the SIPP and/or the underlying investments.
+Refusing to accept an application isn't the same thing as advising Mr E on the merits of the SIPP or the underlying investments.

-Overall, I'm satisfied that COBS 2.1.1R is a relevant consideration - but that it needs to be considered alongside the remainder of the relevant considerations, and within the factual context of Mr M's case.
+Overall, I'm satisfied that COBS 2.1.1R is a relevant consideration - but that it needs to be considered alongside the remainder of the relevant considerations, and within the factual context of Mr E's case.